-The MDF approach to results measurement is guided by the DCED Standard.
+The MDF approach to results measurement is guided by the DCED Results Measurement Standard.
 The initial system was developed in 2011/2012 and the latest version of the Results Measurement manual updated in 2014.
 This manual is being replaced by a Strategic Guidance Note covering results measurement (currently in draft form) in 2017.

-In 2016/17, the MDF Team Leader commenced a review of the results measurement system in practice, following issues which arose in another country programme.
-In summary, MDF overall found that the implementation and results measurement teams were not working together as intended but were rather operating, somewhat, in isolation of each other, with issues more apparent in some MDF country programmes, rather than all.
-Sri Lanka, as a new MDF country programme, had not yet fully started utilising the old results measurement system and thus the issues were not apparent there.
-They have been involved in the development of the new system.
+In 2016/17, the MDF Team Leader commenced a review of the results measurement system in practice, following issues that arose in Pakistan.
+In summary, MDF overall found that the implementation and results measurement teams were not working together as intended but were rather operating, somewhat, in isolation of each other.
 The issues identified in 2016 included: